stablecog/stablecog/src/lib/md/terms.md

 You can cancel your subscription at any time by logging into your account.
 Your cancellation will take effect at the end of the current paid term.

-If you are unsatisfied with our Services, please email us at hello@stablecog.com or call us at (+1)5033808391.
+If you are unsatisfied with our Services, please email us at hello@synthica.ai or call us at (+1)5033808391.

 ## 7. PROHIBITED ACTIVITIES